Satima2002/Satima2002/README.md

 - 👋 Hi, I’m @Satima2002
 - 👀 I’m interested in different things, but my dream is to become a game designer in Ryot games.
-- 🌱 I’m currently learning programming and designing in the same time.

 <!---